akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 FIXME sample snippet

-When multiple producers exist, all instances of @apidoc[akka.projection.grpc.producer.EventProducerSettings] needs to be passed at once to `EventProducer.grpcServiceHandler` to create a single producer service handling each of the event streams.
+When multiple producers exist, all instances of @apidoc[akka.projection.grpc.producer.EventProducerSettings] need to be passed at once to `EventProducer.grpcServiceHandler` to create a single producer service handling each of the event streams.